 - Examine the relationship between decentralization and peacebuilding, and assess the extent to which effective decentralized governance may help prevent or mitigate the risk of violent conflicts, and/or contribute to their peaceful resolution

-This programme is delivered entirely online over four weeks.
+This programme is delivered entirely online over five weeks.
 It combines self-paced modules with live online sessions with subject-matter experts and seasoned practitioners as well as interactive spaces for experience sharing, joint reflection and peer exchange.
 A UNSSC tutor will guide and support you throughout your learning journey.

 In this programme, you will explore the necessary conditions for decentralization and local governance to make positive contributions to peacebuilding.